-ITEM 6185–Truck Mounted Attenuator (TMA) and Trailer Attenuator (TA): REQUIRED FOR ALL PROJECTS
+ITEM 6185–Truck Mounted Attenuator (TMA) and Trailer Attenuator (TA):

 The shadow vehicle with truck mounted attenuator (TMA) will not be optional but will be required as shown on the appropriate traffic control plan sheets.

 A total of one (1) shadow vehicle with TMA will be required for work.
 The contractor will be responsible for determining if one or more of these operations will be ongoing at the same time to determine the total number of TMA’s needed for the project.